Palomino19/project-structure-1/README.md

             provider](https://react-redux.js.org/api/provider), and render the
             main app router component.

+        -   A constants (`constants.js`) file containing global project constants.
+These constants can be anything from configuration details, route names, and

         -   A `store` directory that contains the setup for the main global state store, any setup files related to this, and a directory containing any middleware-specific setup files.